 The woods become much denser again as the trail starts descending.
 This forest is classic redwood upland, drier, more scraggly, and less attractive than the lower elevations, especially in summer.
 The trail crosses a log bridge that can be precariously slippery when wet.

 As the trail descends, it passes through a grove where the soil has slid downhill due to earthquakes.
 As a result the large trees are all leaning in the same direction, while the many small trees are leaning haphazardly against each other.

 After passing another short spur trail to Gazos Creek Road, the trail climbs a few yards to a T junction with the Dool Trail.
 Turn left, cross Gazos Creek Road, and continue downhill on the Dool Trail.
-This trail follows a redwood-lined ravine.
+This trail, which is noticably lusher and more scenic than the Creeping Forest Trail, descends through a redwood-lined ravine.
 Increasingly large redwoods are visible through the dense huckleberry as you descend.

 At the bottom of the Dool Trail, turn right and take the Skyline-to-the-Sea trail back to park headquarters.
 Or, turn left to reach Gazos Creek Road, then take North Escape Road back to headquarters.
 The road passes through an attractive grove of large redwoods known as the Stanford Group.

 © 2005, 2010, 2013, 2017 David Baselt